faezehghiasi/Reverse-Shell-Project/README.md

 ```

 ## Notes
-.Ensure that the server and client are running on the same network or that the necessary ports are open if running on different networks.
+* Ensure that the server and client are running on the same network or that the necessary ports are open if running on different networks.

-.Use this code responsibly and only on networks and systems where you have permission to do so.
+* Use this code responsibly and only on networks and systems where you have permission to do so.